This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How To Tell If Your Baby Is Getting Enough Breast Milk

-Your baby will need to latch on correctly to get enough breast milk.
+- Your baby is latched on to your breast correctly.
 You will learn to recognize signs that he has latched on correctly.
-You should be able to hear him suck and swallow in a regular pattern.
+You may be able to hear him suck and swallow in a regular pattern.
 You should have little or no discomfort in your nipple or breast.
-Your baby should seem calm after breastfeeding.
+Your baby's chest is against your body.
+He should not have to turn his head to breastfeed.
+Your baby will seem calm after breastfeeding if he is latched on correctly and getting enough breast milk.
 He may fall asleep, or his face, arms, and hands may look relaxed.

 Write down your questions so you remember to ask them during your visits.